 The ALS Association has funded significant research milestones in the fight against ALS, including:

 The ALS Association announced its financial commitment of $1 million to Project MinE.
-The funding will be used to bring this important effort to the United States, under the direction of researchers at University of Massachusetts Medical School in Worcester, Massachussetts, and Emory University in Atlanta, Georgia.
+The funding will be used to bring this important effort to the United States, under the direction of researchers at University of Massachusetts Medical School in Worcester, Massachusetts, and Emory University in Atlanta, Georgia.

 Funding for the project is made possible by the unprecedented outpouring of support from this summer’s Ice Bucket Challenge.